Hanami: History

 The practice of hanami is many centuries old.
-The custom is said to have started during the Nara period (710–794) when it was ume blossoms that people admired in the beginning.
-But by the Heian period (794–1185), sakura came to attract more attention and hanami was synonymous with sakura.
+The custom is said to have started during the Nara period (710–794) when it was plum or ume blossoms that people admired in the beginning.
+The Japanese practice of hanami originated from the Chinese custom of enjoying poetry and wine underneath plum blossom trees while viewing their flowers, that was replicated by Japanese elites.
+This is supported by the fact that hanami started in urban areas rather than rural areas, that Japanese people initially admired plum blossoms like the Chinese rather than cherry blossoms, and that classic Japanese poetry does not associate cherry blossoms with merriness.

+By the Heian period (794–1185), cherry blossoms or sakura came to attract more attention than the plum blossom and hanami was synonymous with sakura.
 From then on, in both waka and haiku, "flowers" meant "sakura".
+The historical text Nihon Kōki, documented the first observation of the sakura bloom in the year 812, which has been observed and recorded over the next twelve centuries.

 Hanami was first used as a term analogous to cherry blossom viewing in the Heian era novel The Tale of Genji.
 Although a wisteria viewing party was also described, the terms "hanami" and "flower party" were subsequently used only in reference to cherry blossom viewing.

 Sakura was originally used to divine that year's harvest as well as announce the rice-planting season.
 People believed in kami inside the trees and made offerings.
 Afterwards, they partook of the offering with sake.

 Emperor Saga of the Heian period adopted this practice, and held flower-viewing parties with sake and feasts underneath the blossoming boughs of sakura trees in the Imperial Court in Kyoto.
 Poems would be written praising the delicate flowers, which were seen as a metaphor for life itself, luminous and beautiful yet fleeting and ephemeral.
 This was said to be the origin of Hanami in Japan.

 The custom was originally limited to the elite of the Imperial Court, but soon spread to Samurai society and, by the Edo period, to the common people as well.
 Tokugawa Yoshimune planted areas of cherry blossom trees to encourage this.
 Under the sakura trees, people had lunch and drank sake in cheerful feasts.

 Since a book written in the Heian period mentions "weeping cherry" (しだり櫻, shidarizakura), one of the cultivars with pendulous branches, it is considered that Prunus itosakura 'Pendula' (Sidare-zakura) is the oldest cultivar in Japan.
 In the Kamakura period, when the population increased in the southern Kanto region, Oshima cherry, which originated in Izu Oshima Island, was brought to Honshu and cultivated there, and then brought to capital, Kyoto.
 In the Muromachi period, the Sato-zakura Group which was born from complex interspecific hybrids based on Oshima cherry, began to appear.